nutanixdev/python-api-lab-devmktg/contents/setup.rst

 In our case, we will use the `requirements.txt` method.
 This will ensure our dependencies are met, while also installing versions that are known to be compatible with our dashboard app.

-Firstly, make sure you have created and activated a virtual environment, as outlined above.
+- Make sure you have created and activated a virtual environment, as outlined above.
 For this lab, your virtual environment should be called `nutanix`.
 - Create a plain text in the project folder named `requirements.txt`.

   This requirements file will handle the installation of dependencies required for this Python Flask application: